 Working for Yourself or Others Abroad

 If your goal is to start a new company and register it abroad, you can save on Social Security.
 You could simply create a foreign corporation with other Americans or by yourself.
-However, having more than 50% of the corporation owned by U.S. shareholders will make it a Controlled Foreign Corporation (which is best avoided).
+However, having more than 50% of the corporation owned by U.S. shareholders will make it a Controlled Foreign Corporation.
 This is usually the ideal situation for bloggers and other self-employed American expats who work online.

 Using All the Tools Available